 Baby monitor guides

-This guide area explains online baby monitors from a parent perspective: which technology is practical, which architecture feels trustworthy, and where convenience turns into unnecessary dependence.
+This section looks at online baby monitors from a parent perspective: which technology works in daily life, which setup deserves trust, and where convenience creates needless dependence.

 • Clear paths for setup, trust checks, technology, and edge cases